Critical perturbation sizes for preserving decay rates in solutions of perturbed nonlinear differential equations: Discussion of hypothesis; statement of main results

 \item[(b)] There is $\lambda\in \{-1,0,1\}$ such that

 \end{itemize} \end{theorem} The cases $\lambda=\pm 1$ reproduce the asymptotic behaviour of the solution $y$ of \eqref{eq.ode} according to whether the initial condition is positive or negative.
 The case $\lambda=0$ means that solutions of the perturbed equation decay more rapidly to zero than those of the unperturbed equation.
 We believe that this behaviour is rare, but it can arise for special perturbations.
-It is notable that this result does not require sign or pointwise conditions on the rate of decay of $g$; indeed, it can be shown that $g$ need not be absolutely integrable, a strictly weaker condition than the first part of condition (a).
-Indeed one can have that $\limsup_{t\to\infty} |g(t)|/\Gamma(t)=1$ for arbitrarily rapidly growing $\Gamma$, while solutions still obey condition (b).
-As mentioned before, the oddness of $f$ is assumed so as to ensure that convergence rates from both sides of the equilibrium are the same.
+To see this, let $\xi\neq 0$ and define

+Then $x(t)=\xi F^{-1}(t)^2$ for $t\geq 0$ is a solution of \eqref{eq.odepert}.
+It is not hard to show that the integral of $g$ has a finite limit, and that